Last Updated on March 16, 2026 by AcePhysio

 For acute knee pain, such as that resulting from a recent injury or surgery, you may experience significant relief after just a few sessions, typically ranging from 3 to 5.
 However, chronic conditions like osteoarthritis or long-standing tendonitis may require a more extended course of treatment, with clients often undergoing 6 to 12 sessions over several weeks to achieve lasting results.

 Each session typically lasts between 15 to 30 minutes, depending on the area being treated and the specific condition.
 It’s important to note that laser therapy is cumulative, meaning that the benefits build over time with each session.
-As a result, consistency and adherence to the recommended treatment plan are key to achieving the best outcomes.
+To achieve optimal results, maintaining consistency and following the suggested treatment plan is essential.
 Your healthcare provider will work with you to develop a personalized treatment plan that addresses your specific needs and goals, ensuring that you receive the optimal number of sessions for effective knee pain relief.

 Laser Therapy for Knee Pain: Assessing Potential Risks